elad-segev/Artificial-intelligence-assisted-brain-MRI-analysis-for-early-diagnosis-of-Parkinson-s/README.md

 We achieved impressive results in identifying the disease at its early stages.
 Detailed findings can be reviewed in the attached research files.

 Installation and Usage
-The models folder contains all the models that perform the photo review.
+The output_models folder contains all the models that perform the photo review.

 If you intend to use this information for research purposes, please contact us at: